toastnz/silverstripe-robots/readme.md

 ## Overview

-Adds a Robots.txt file that is configurable from /admin/settings/.
+Adds a Robots.txt file that is configurable from /admin/settings/ and injects robots meta tag into all pages.

 This module supports single site as well as [multisites](https://github.com/symbiote/silverstripe-multisites) setups.